 #1 LinkedIn doesn't function properly

-If LinkedIn isn't operating correctly, you should log out and back in.
+You should log out and back in if LinkedIn isn't operating correctly.
 This will allow your browser to refresh your account information and the connection with LinkedIn's servers.

 #2 Visuals are not in line with LinkedIn recommendations